Snaglater/SnakeLadder/README.md

 I have uploaded a file, it's call front and last.c

 I have uploaded the demo version, movement is done but victory is not done yet.
-PLEASE HELP TO CHECK FOR BUGS!!!! -PANG
+PLEASE HELP TO CHECK FOR BUGS!!!! -PANG :)

 NEW UPLOAD FILE FOR SNAKE LADDER TEST.
 PLEASE HELP CHECKING FOR BUGS!!!! -PANG :)

+30/7/18 NEW UPLOAD FILE FOR SNAKE LADDER MULTIPLAYER.
+PLEASE HELP TO CHECK FOR BUGS!!!! -PANG :)